Wednesday, 31 August 2016

 Blurry Chris Froome.

 I want to stop and take photos, but it'll keep - the race has started now.
-Not much longer and I get to course, and yes, an uphill section.
+Not much longer and I get to the course, and yes, an uphill section.
 Bit of a shame I now wait two hours for the riders.. hadn't realised there was an earlier hilly bit they went around four times.
 Well, could be worse, and I get to practice my Portuguese - by chatting to the police, who want to know all about me, ho hum.
 They say my Portuguese is very good, can't say I am convinced.
 Finally, riders... it's the men today, I spot some Team GB shirts, not convinced by the grey colour scheme.
 Moving bikes are hard to photograph, and being in a wood doesn't help, still they go past three times so plenty of chances - nor that I make much of them.
 Never mind, I spot Geraint Thomas near the front on the third circuit, and actually run behind Chris Froome, awesome.
 Adam Yates is not far behind, just a shame none of them manage a medal.

 Copacabana.